esheldon/pigen/README.md

   - |
       void fill_fdiff(struct gauss* gmix,
                       long n_gauss,
+                      double *fdiff,
-                      double *fdiff, long n)
+                      long n)

   # multiline within dict
   - def: |
       PyObject* fpyobj(PyObject* input1,
                        PyObject* input2)
     doc: |
-      All PyObjects*.
-User is responsible for everything
+      All types are declared as PyObjects*.
+The user is responsible for using the python api.
 ```
 TODO
 -------